Artikel 1. Definitions

 Artikel 11.
 Intellectual property rights

 11.1.
-The client indemnifies The Trademark Office against claims of third parties with regard to intellectual property rights to materials or information provided by the client and used in the execution of the agreement.
-The Trademark Office cannot under any circumstances be held liable for the registration of the domain name infringing the intellectual property rights of third parties.
-The client indemnifies The Trademark Office against all claims of third parties in connection with the use of the domain name.
+The client indemnifies Trademark Office B.V. against claims of third parties with regard to intellectual property rights to materials or information provided by the client and used in the execution of the agreement.
+Trademark Office B.V. cannot under any circumstances be held liable for the registration of the domain name infringing the intellectual property rights of third parties.
+The client indemnifies Trademark Office B.V. against all claims of third parties in connection with the use of the domain name.